 Scope

-This document contains information about the Maryland Medicaid's policies for synchronous telehealth services.
-Information included in this guide is subject to COMAR 10.09.49 Telehealth Services.
+This document contains information about Maryland Medicaid's policies for synchronous telehealth services.
+The information included in this guide is subject to COMAR 10.09.49 Telehealth Services.

 The purpose of providing medically necessary services via telehealth is to: